parinfer/parinfer.js/resources/public/content.md

 ## Things to know about the Cursor

 _Parinfer_ gives your cursor some leeway.
-It waits to diplace the parens behind your cursor until it is sure you are not trying to type anything in front of them.
+It waits to displace the parens behind your cursor until it is sure you are not trying to type anything in front of them.
 Just move your cursor away (to another line or behind the parens) when you're done.